 According to educator William Kennedy, educating teachers “has to be based on inquiry and problem solving, and not confined to absolutes within their intra-cultural milieu but which also concerns itself with inter-cultural diversity and likenesses.”

 The future of education includes a broader and more comprehensive curriculum that incorporates living with and experiencing other ethnic groups and cultures.
 This goes beyond simply knowing languages or geography.
 In a world that is growing increasingly connected, involving students and educators with other cultures and customs is an integral part of the future of education.

 Challenges of traditional education

 Today, traditional education models are still used and trusted all over the world, especially for developing economies.
 This, however, creates challenges for today’s students who are entering a changing work landscape.

 Our current model of education is still not structured to meet the demands of the modern age, with chronic skills shortages that displace workers due to computer automation and other technology.
 Small, niche universities and education institutions like Academy Xi seek to close this skills shortage in line with the fast and ever-evolving needs of the industry.

 With work now possible across borders, the competitive global talent may also hinder students who are still getting ‘education-as-usual’.
 People from developing countries can compete for work in developing economies due to a current ‘education wave’, and a high priority on learning the English language.

-To date, changes to this structure are still hampered due to core funding coming from the government, and investment from private sectors are usually met with conservative regulations.
+To date, changes to this structure are still hampered due to core funding coming from the Government, and investment from private sectors usually being met with conservative regulations.

 Interested to see how through short face-to-face and online courses, we’re disrupting the traditional education system and are getting you industry ready for the future?